Vietnam.vn - Nền tảng quảng bá Việt Nam

 12 dieu dac biet ve kim tu thap co nhat van minh Ai Cap-Hinh-2

 Stepped architecture: Unlike the flat-sided pyramids of Giza, the Djoser pyramid has a stepped structure with six levels.
-This design is believed to simulate the stairs leading to heaven, where the pharaoh's soul would go after death.
+This design is said to simulate the stairs leading to heaven, where the pharaoh's soul would go after death.
 Photo: Pinterest.

 12 dieu dac biet ve kim tu thap co nhat van minh Ai Cap-Hinh-3